tessercat/daoistic-book/blog/setting-the-bar/content.md

 in a healthy society,
 promises are easy to keep,
 jobs are easy to do,
-tradition is easy to follow,
-debt is easy to repay.
+traditions are easy to follow, debts are easy to repay.

 He meant that
 being a student isn’t like being an administrator,